 Because of many things, Mukwonago is a great place for families with children to consider.
 First of all, many other families with children live here, making Mukwonago a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Mukwonago has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Mukwonago’s overall crime rate is lower than average for the country.

-As is often the case in a small village, Mukwonago doesn't have a public transportation system that people use for their commute.
+Mukwonago is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Mukwonago home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mukwonago residents report their race to be White.
-Important ancestries of people in Mukwonago include German, Polish, Swedish, Irish, and Norwegian.
+Important ancestries of people in Mukwonago include Polish, German, Swedish, Irish, and English.

 The most common language spoken in Mukwonago is English.
 Other important languages spoken here include Polish and Italian.